-Parameter Description Synchronization - The System considers this link to be IN_SYNC; i.e., it has been allocated to the correct Link Aggregation Group, the group has been associated with a compatible Aggregator, and the identity of the Link Aggregation Group is consistent with the System ID and operational Key information transmitted.
-Aggregation - The system considers this link to be aggregatable; i.e., a potential candidate for aggregation.
-Long timeout - Periodic transmission of LACPDUs uses a slow transmission rate.
-LACP-Activity - Activity control value with regard to this link.
+Parameter De Description ٠ Aggregation - The system considers this link to be aggregatable; i.e., a potential candidate for aggregation. • Long timeout - Periodic transmission of LACPDUs uses a slow transmission rate. • LACP-Activity - Activity control value with regard to this link.
 (0: Passive; 1: Active)